Why You NEED To Visit the Faroe Islands; The Perfect Faroe Islands Itinerary (5 days)

 Located on the southeast coast of Streymoy, the largest island in the archipelago where nearly half people live, Tórshavn is the epicentre of the country and the place where you will find the best restaurants and ‘nightlife’ (ahem).

-For this reason, I decided to stay at the Hafnia Hotel in the centre of the city as it was ideally placed within walking distance of the gorgeous harbour, and the few bars and restaurants in town.
+For this reason, I decided to stay at the Hafnia Hotel in the centre of the city.
+It was ideally placed within walking distance of the gorgeous harbour, and the few bars and restaurants in town.

 Food and Drink in the Faroe Islands